filidorwiese/filidorwiese.nl/src/assets/content/gelredome.md

 poster: "media/gelredome.jpg"
 printonly: false
 ---
 A relatively straight-forward, but nevertheless fun assignment, to develop the front-end of one of the largest stadiums and concert hall in the Netherlands, Gelredome.
-Nicely designed by agency Bureau BlauwGeel.
+Some subtle animation effects provided the finishing touch.
+Agency: Bureau BlauwGeel.